APPLICATION

 should appear before the INSERT INTO

-statement, that is using them, in the Application body.
+statement that uses them, in the application body.
 Moreover, the users

 and users